-The Public Health/Nutrition Option program is a Registered Dietitian preparation curriculum, also referred to as the Didactic Program in Dietetics (DPD).
-The curriculum combines courses in health promotion, exercise science, addictions, food service management, and natural and social sciences with courses in food and nutrition.
+The Health Sciences Nutrition and Dietetics undergraduate program is a Registered Dietitian Nutritionist preparation curriculum, also referred to as the Didactic Program in Dietetics (DPD).
+The curriculum combines courses in health promotion, community health, management, natural and social sciences with courses in food and nutrition.

 What is Nutrition?

 Nutrition is the study of food and how it impacts the health and wellness of the human body.